-A student will be permitted to take an examination to earn credit for an academic course or subject next grade level.
+A student will be permitted to take an examination to earn credit for an academic course or subject area for which the student had no previous instruction for advancement or to accelerate to the next grade level.

 The examinations offered by the district are approved by the district's board of trustees.
-The dates on which examinations are scheduled during the 2019-2020 school year will be published in appropriate district publications and on the district's website.
-The only exceptions to the published dates will be for any examinations administered by another entity besides the district or if a request is made outside of these time frames by a student experiencing homelessness or by a student involved in the foster care system.
-When another entity administers an examination, a student and the district must comply with the testing schedule of the other entity.
-During each testing window provided by the district, a student may attempt a specific examination only once.
+Testing windows for these examinations will be published in district publications and on the district's website.
+A student may take a specific examination only once per testing window.

+The only exceptions to the published dates will be for examinations administered by another entity or to accommodate a student experiencing homelessness or a student involved in the foster care system.

+When another entity administers an examination, the student and the district must comply with the testing schedule of the other entity.

-If a student plans to take an examination, the student (or parent) must register with the school counselor according to the testing date schedule below.
-[For further information, see policy EHDC.]
+If a student plans to take an examination, the student or parent must register with the school counselor no later than 30 days prior to the scheduled testing date according to the testing date schedule below.
+[See policy EHDC for more information.]

-CREDIT BY EXAM TESTING DATES FOR 2019-2020
+CREDIT BY EXAM TESTING DATES FOR 2020-2021

-Fall 2 019 Spring 2020 Test Dates Registration Test Date Registration Deadline Deadline August 5-16, 2019 July 24, 2019 March 16-27, 2020 Feb.
-26, 2020 November 4-15, Oct.
-16, 2019 May 26 - June 4, May 6, 2020 2019 2020
+Fall 2 020 Spring 2021 Test Dates Registration Test Date Registration Deadline Deadline August 3-14, 2020 July 23, 2020 March 1-12, 2021 Feb.
+26, 2021 November 2-13, 2020 Oct.
+16, 2020 May 24 - June 4, 2021 May 7, 2021

-Acceleration
+Kindergarten Acceleration